-

 When the program is fully implemented, incoming freshmen will participate in a “Freshman Academy,” which will provide them with guidance and support to choose an academy and career pathway for their 10th-12th grade years.

-However, the program will be phased in over time at participating schools.
-In the Fall of 2022, seven schools in the first cohort will create a Freshman Academy for incoming 9th graders.
+In the Fall of 2023, two schools in the second cohort – Carter and South-Doyle – will create a Freshman Academy for incoming 9th-graders.
 Students in grades 10-12 will continue to participate in the traditional high school scheduling process for the remainder of their careers.

 -